Skip to Content

 • Environment: An environment is set up within an organization and is used to segregate different states of an integration project and its assets.
 For example, an organization might have three environments: Development, Test, and Production.

-The areas that a Harmony member can access depend on the combination of their organization role permissions and environment access levels.
+The areas that a Harmony member can access depend on the combination of their role permissions and environment access levels.
 Permissions and access levels are set independently and are different from each other.
 For example:

 In order to access an environment, roles (even roles with Admin permission) must be granted access to an environment for most apps.
-This includes being able to access areas of Harmony applications that require an environment to be selected and being able to install Private Agents in an environment.
+This includes being able to access areas of Harmony applications that require an environment to be selected and being able to install private agents in an environment.